wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-42!

+-   !begin-bullet!
--   The `theme()` constructor now has named arguments rather than ellipses.
+    The `theme()` constructor now has named arguments rather than ellipses.
 This should make autocomplete substantially more useful.
     The documentation (including examples) has been considerably improved.

+    !end-bullet!
+-   !begin-bullet!
--   Built-in themes are more visually homogeneous, and match `theme_grey` better. (@jiho, #1679)
+    Built-in themes are more visually homogeneous, and match `theme_grey` better. (@jiho, #1679)

+    !end-bullet!
+-   !begin-bullet!
--   When computing the height of titles, ggplot2 now includes the height of the descenders (i.e. the bits of `g` and `y` that hang beneath the baseline).
+    When computing the height of titles, ggplot2 now includes the height of the descenders (i.e. the bits of `g` and `y` that hang beneath the baseline).
 This improves the margins around titles, particularly the y axis label (#1712).
 I have also very slightly increased the inner margins of axis titles, and removed the outer margins.

+    !end-bullet!
+-   !begin-bullet!
--   Theme element inheritance is now easier to work with as modification now overrides default `element_blank` elements (#1555, #1557, #1565,
+    Theme element inheritance is now easier to work with as modification now overrides default `element_blank` elements (#1555, #1557, #1565,
     #1567)

+    !end-bullet!
+-   !begin-bullet!
--   Horizontal legends (i.e. legends on the top or bottom) are horizontally aligned by default (#1842).
-Use `legend.box = "vertical"` to switch back to the previous behaviour.
+    Horizontal legends (i.e. legends on the top or bottom) are horizontally aligned by default (#1842).
+Use
+    `legend.box = "vertical"` to switch back to the previous behaviour.

+    !end-bullet!
+-   !begin-bullet!
--   `element_line()` now takes an `arrow` argument to specify arrows at the end of lines (#1740)
+    `element_line()` now takes an `arrow` argument to specify arrows at the end of lines (#1740)

+    !end-bullet!

 !end-bullets-42!